sanluige/sanluige.github.io/ABM/index.md

 The testing of the functionality of relevant methods and functions has been done using Doctests.
 Please run the doctests on the script agentframework.py for testing:
 - Navigate to the directory where the script is located;
 - run the command "python -m doctest -v agentframework.py" to initiate Doctests.

+Some code used for testing and previous steps was commented out as additional proof of testing.

 ## License